 Month Milestones / deliveries July • Last week of July: Start-up of FORVAC; TA briefing week and introductory meetings of HOC and TA core team to Competent Authorities and selected key stakeholders.
-August • Set up of programme administrative technical and administrative structure. • Access to temporary office space at UDO/MNRT, Dodoma.
-Initiate procurement of office equipment. • TA applying for working permit and searching for housing in Dodoma.
-September • Introductory field trip to the clusters and districts covered by FORVAC, 28 Aug - 12 Sept 2019.
+August Set up of programme administrative technical and administrative structure. • Access to temporary office space at UDO/MNRT, Dodoma.
+Initiate procurement of office equipment.
+TA applying for working permit and searching for housing in Dodoma.
+September Introductory field trip to the clusters and districts covered by FORVAC, 28 Aug- 12 Sept 2019.
 Introduction of the FORVAC programme to relevant national, regional and district authorities.
-Collaboration meetings with the Forest and Wood Industry Training Center in Mafinga and PFP in Ostaban Iringa.
+Collaboration meetings with the Forest and Wood Industry Training Center in Mafinga and PFP in Iringa.
 October Production of the draft Programme Implementation Manual.
-Start on a figh and the support (Manual of Start on Analysis) (MSA) Navambar Start-up of short term support "Market System Analysis" (MSA) Market Systems Analysis appropriately and field visits to the Abras 500)/AC regions November Market System Analysis consultations and field visits to the three FORVAC regions.
-First SC mosting held in Dedoma in Nevember, Approved ToRs for FORVAC management structure.
-First SC meeting held in Dodoma in November.
+Start-up of short term support "Market System Analysis" (MSA) November Market System Analysis consultations and field visits to the three FORVAC regions. • First SC meeting held in Dodoma in November.
 Approved ToRs for FORVAC management structure, including SC composition, Programme Implementation Manual and ToRs for Cluster Coordinators Start-up of vehicle procurement process.
 December Market System Analysis final consultations, report submitted on 21 December 2019.
-200000.
-Assessment of FLEGT and Improved Conditions for Trade of Legally Sourced Timber (in FORVAC) context), final report submitted on 17 December 2019.
-Implementation of Start-up of short term support "Elaboration of Communication Strategy". • Start-up of recruitment process of Cluster Coordinators (advertisement in local newspapers) • Vehicle procurement process published in HILMA's website January • Formulation of the first drafts of Inception Report, Draft Programme Document and the Workplan and Budget for the period of March - June 2019. • Planning workshop with key stakeholders for Elaboration of districts work plans and budgets.
+Assessment of FLEGT and Improved Conditions for Trade of Legally Sourced Timber (in FORVAC context), final report submitted on 17 December 2019.
+Implementation of Start-up of short term support "Elaboration of Communication Strategy".
+Start-up of recruitment process of Cluster Coordinators (advertisement in local newspapers) Vehicle procurement process published in HILMA's website January • Formulation of the first drafts of Inception Report, Draft Programme Document and the Workplan and Budget for the period of March - June 2019.
+Planning workshop with key stakeholders for Elaboration of districts work plans and budgets.
 Cluster Coordinators candidates interviewed and evaluated.
-Vehicle procurement proposal evaluated and draft order prepared.
+F - b - Vehicle procurement proposal evaluated and draft order prepared.
 February Recruitment of three Cluster Coordinators. • Finalizing the Inception Report, final Draft Programme Document and the Workplan and Budget for the period of March - June 2019.
 Submission to the SC.
-March Final vehicle procurement order sent in beginning of February.
+Final vehicle procurement order sent in beginning of February.
 Delivery date in DeS 17th April.
-Second SC meeting (12 Mach 2019) to discuss and agree on: Inception Report, adjusted Programme iviaicii Document and Work plan and Budget for the period of March - June 2019.
+March Second SC meeting (12 Mach 2019) to discuss and agree on: Inception Report, adjusted Programme warch Document and Work plan and Budget for the period of March - June 2019.
 Introductory field trip to familiarize the Cluster Coordinators with their working areas and districts, 23 Mar- 6 Apr 2019; meetings with relevant regional and district authorities.
-April • First SB meeting (25 April) to endorse the Inception Report, Programme Document and the Work • plan and Budget for the period of March - June 2019.
+April First SB meeting (25 April) to endorse the Inception Report, Programme Document and the Work plan and Budget for the period of March - June 2019.
 Vehicles arrived in DeS.
 Tax exemption process initiated.
-May • Start-up of "Training Needs Assessment" support.
+May Start-up of "Training Needs Assessment" support.
 Inception report and consultations, including field visits to Cluster areas • Cluster Coordinators' Offices established (Tanga cluse: Kilindi; Lindi cluster: Ruangwa; and Ruvuma cluster: Songea).
-June • Final draft TNA report. • Draft report for Year 1, covering inception period (Jul-2018 to Feb-2019) and bridging period (Mar- Jun 2019) Draft Annual Work Plan and Budget for Year 2 (Jul-2019 to June 2020) formulated and submitted to the SC on 11 June, SC meeting on 19 June.
+June • Final draft TNA report. • Draft report for Year 1, covering inception period (Jul-2018 to Feb-2019) and bridging period (Mar- Jun 2019) • Draft Annual Work Plan and Budget for Year 2 (Jul-2019 to June 2020) formulated and submitted to the SC on 11 June, SC meeting on 19 June.